WisTex/Naked-PHP-Bootstrap-Structure/README.md

 Or, another example, is if you have a script that handles user sessions.
 You would want to integrate the appropriate code into your pages so that it works.
 This would be different for each user management system.

+## Important Notes
+Here are some things to keep in mind:

+If the HTML template you are converting expects certain things in certain places, you might have to change the structure a bit.
+For example, if it expects Bootstrap to be in a certain directory, You either need to put it in that directory, or change all references to point to the new location.

+You can also use a CDN for Bootstrap, jQuery and other popular libraries.
+There are upsides and downsides to doing this.
+We like using a local copy, so we can ensure availability, but you can link to the CDN version instead if you want.

 ## Comments in the Code
 We have tried to comment the code as much as possible so that you can quickly figure out what does what, and any developers who have to maintain your code after you will know what the basic structure of the site is.